Search Results

 Observed interactions to be considered

-Diuretics and antihypertensive agents: Like other NSAIDs, concomitant use of diclofenac with diuretics or antihypertensive agents (e.g. beta-blockers, angiotensin converting enzyme (ACE) inhibitors) may cause a decrease in their antihypertensive effect.
-Therefore, the combination should be administered with caution and patients, especially the elderly, should have their blood pressure periodically monitored.
-Patients should be adequately hydrated and consideration should be given to monitoring of renal function after initiation of concomitant therapy and periodically thereafter, particularly for diuretics and ACE inhibitors due to the increased risk of nephrotoxicity. (see section 4.4 Special warnings and special precautions for use).
+the combination should be administered with caution and patients, especially the elderly pateints, should have their blood pressure monitored regularly .
+Patients should be adequately hydrated and attention should be paid to monitoring of renal function on initiating combination therapy and regularly thereafter, particularly with diuretics and ACE inhibitors due to the increased risk of nephrotoxicity. (see section 4.4 Special warnings and special precautions for use).

-Drugs known to cause hyperkalemia: Concomitant treatment with potassium-sparing diuretics, ciclosporin, tacrolimus or trimethoprim may be associated with increased serum potassium levels, which should therefore be monitored frequently (see section 4.5 Interaction with other medicinal products and other forms of interaction).
+Drugs known to cause hyperkalemia: Concomitant treatment with potassium-sparing diuretics, ciclosporin, tacrolimus or trimethoprim may be associated with increased plasma potassium levels, which should therefore be monitored frequently (see section 4.4 Special warnings and special precautions for use).

 Anticipated interactions to be considered

-Anticoagulants and anti-platelet agents: Caution is recommended since concomitant administration could increase the risk of bleeding (see section 4.4 Special warnings and special precautions for use).
-Although clinical investigations do not appear to indicate that diclofenac affects the action of anticoagulants, there are isolated reports of an increased risk of haemorrhage in patients receiving diclofenac and anticoagulants concomitantly.
+Although clinical investigations do not appear to indicate that diclofenac affects the action of anticoagulants, there have been reports of an increased risk of bleeding in patients receiving diclofenac and anticoagulants concomitantly.
 Close monitoring of such patients is therefore recommended.

 Fertility